imtiazraqib/AutoSkippy/readme.md

 ## How to Use

 1. Toggle AutoSkippy on.
-2. Open Netflix and start watching your favorite shows.
+2. Open Netflix, YouTube, or other supported platforms and start watching.
-3. Sit back and relax—AutoSkippy takes care of the intros for you!
+3. Sit back and relax—AutoSkippy takes care of the intros, ads, recaps, and episode changes for you!

 ## Simulated Preview